FirmwGuy/CEP/docs/L0_KERNEL/L0_ROADMAP.md

 - **Milestone 4 - Extended feature set**: 📎 Planned — add HANDLE/STREAM lifetimes, proxy lifecycle polish, deep cloning, persistence hooks, and expanded tests once the core runtime is proven.

 ## Q&A
-- **Why does Milestone 1 stop at VALUE/DATA payloads?** Locking down history and idempotence proves the timeline model; HANDLE/STREAM work can land once the replay story is airtight.
+- **Why does Milestone 1 stop at VALUE/DATA payloads?** Milestone 1 locked down history and idempotence for VALUE/DATA; HANDLE/STREAM read/write landed afterward, with historical snapshots still tracking under later milestones.
 - **Do link shadows matter before the runtime ships?** Yes.
 Without cleanup the archive helpers leak state, so shadow hygiene is part of structural resilience.
 - **Can we expose child hashes before Milestone 2?** Only after comparator/hash dedupe is complete; otherwise repeated inserts risk drifting snapshots.
 - **What happens to proxy-backed cells?** They graduate in the extended feature milestone once historicity, traversal, and runtime loops are stable.